noxer/gops/README.md

 GoPS relies on modded fonts (namely powerline-fonts) to display some of the symbols.
 Make sure to install it and activate it for your terminal: <https://github.com/powerline/fonts#installation>

 ### Using a release
-Click on ["release"](https://github.com/noxer/gops/releases) and download the newest binary for your OS.
-Place it in a folder which is in `$PATH`.
+- Click on ["release"](https://github.com/noxer/gops/releases) and download the newest binary for your OS.
+- Rename it to `gops`.
+- Place it in a folder which is in `$PATH`.

 ### Building from source
 GoPS relies on modded fonts (namely powerline-fonts) to display some of the symbols.
 Make sure to install it and activate it for your terminal: <https://github.com/powerline/fonts#installation>